“How long does iCloud backup take? My new iPhone 13 Pro has been backing up for 10 hours. Is that normal or did it freeze on a backup?”

 The best way to protect the valuable photos, videos, messages and other information on your iPhone is making a backup.
-Apple makes it easier to back up your iPhone, iPad or iPod touch to the cloud using iCloud service.
-However, many iOS users have complained that it takes longer to back up their iDevice via iCloud and they were unable to complete the backup.
+Apple makes it easier to back up your iPhone, iPad or iPod touch to the cloud using iCloud.
+However, many users have complained that it takes longer to back up their iDevice via iCloud and they were unable to complete the backup.

-How long does it take to backup to iCloud?
-Generally, an iCloud backup should take 30 minis to 2 hours to complete.
-But the exact amount of time the process takes will depend on several factors, including the amount of data on your device, phone’s storage capacity, device condition and Wi-Fi network speed.
+How long does it take to backup an iPhone to iCloud?
+Generally, an iCloud backup should take 20 minutes to 2 hours to complete.
+But the exact time the process takes will depend on several factors, including the amount of data on your device, phone’s storage capacity, device condition and Wi-Fi network speed.
 Let’s take a look at each of these factors and how they can affect the backup process:

 You need to connect to a Wi-Fi network to back up your iPhone or iPad to iCloud.
 And the time iCloud takes to do the backup also depends on your Wi-Fi network speed.
 When your Wi-Fi connection is not strong enough, the iCloud backup may take longer than normal.

-Taking these three factors into consideration, the amount of time it takes for the iCloud backup to be completed cannot be definitive.
-If you back up your iDevice at least once a week , your backup will take quicker, about 7-10 minutes.
+Taking these factors into consideration, the time it takes for the iCloud backup to be completed cannot be definitive.
+If you back up your iPhone/iPad at least once a week , your backup will take quicker, about 7-10 minutes.

 And the following are different types of data that you can backup on iCloud:

 That said, there are several reasons why your iCloud backup may take a long time to complete.
 The following are some common ones:

 If you are still having trouble backing up the data on your iPhone/iPad to iCloud, we recommend using FoneGeek Backup & Restore (iOS) as an alternative.
 This tool is designed to help you quickly and easily backup all the data on your device to your computer in one click.